FreddyZeng/babel-plugin-function-log/README.md

 # babel-plugin-function-log

-insert console.log to the top of body in function
+Insert console.log to the top of body in function.

+This repo is not recommended.

+Please view the better tools, [funlog](https://www.npmjs.com/package/@freddyzeng/funlog)

 ## Example